777quality/QA-Challenge/README.md

 Estimated time: 50 minutes

 Not just backend engineers make mistakes, and the frontend layer is also responsible for checking business rules and presenting the correct information to the user.
-Therefore we also need to have ways to automatically check it.
+Therefore, we also need to have ways to automatically check it.

 Please complete the following:
 1) Build a script/program (using any language/framework/library that you want) that runs an automated UI test;